Oskar Vogt: Lenin's brain

 Vogt had a longstanding interest in localizing functions in the brain.

 In 1924, Vogt was one of the neurologists asked to consult on Lenin’s illness and was given his brain for histological study after Lenin's death.
 He found that Lenin's brain showed a great number of "giant cells", which Vogt saw as a sign of superior mental function.
 "The giant cells" were cortical pyramidal cells of unusual size.
 There were also particularities in layer 3.

 In 1925 Vogt accepted an invitation to Moscow where he was assigned the establishment of an institute for brain research under the auspices of the health ministry in Moscow.
-Vogt got one slice of the 30,953 slices of 20 micrometer thick of the brain, and took it home to Berlin for research purposes.
+Vogt got one 20 micrometer slice out of the 30,953 slices of the brain, and took it home to Berlin for research purposes.
 Therefore, contrary to claims of two Belgian neurologists, L. Van Bogaert and A. Dewulf, the Soviets did not have to carry out a military operation specifically to retrieve the brain before the Americans obtained it.
 It was, for a time, put on display in the Lenin Mausoleum.
-The brain is still in the Moscow's Institute.
+The brain is still in the Institute in Moscow.

 Contributions

-The contributions of the Vogts are of the first order as their work applies to several parts of the brain and had a considerable influence on international neurological sciences.
+The contributions of the Vogts applies to several parts of the brain and had a considerable influence on international neurological sciences.